Opportunities (Sales) — Opportunity Workflow: Create, Triage, Convert to Project

 Overview

-The request workflow allows you to:
+The Opportunity workflow allows your team to:

-• Create new requests
+• Create and manage new opportunities

-• Triage and move them through workflow stages
+• Move opportunities through custom workflow stages

-Accessing Requests
+Accessing Opportunities

 • Log into the Coperniq web app

-• From the left-hand menu, select Sales
+• From the left-hand menu, select Opportunities under the CRM section

 image.png